Muslim Brotherhood: Foreign relations

 On 29 June 2011, as the Brotherhood's political power became more apparent and solidified following the Egyptian revolution of 2011, the United States announced that it would reopen formal diplomatic channels with the group, with whom it had suspended communication as a result of suspected terrorist activity.
 The next day, the Brotherhood's leadership announced that they welcomed the diplomatic overture.

 In September 2014, Brotherhood leaders were expelled from Qatar.
 The New York Times reported: "Although the Brotherhood's views are not nearly as conservative as the puritanical, authoritarian version of Islamic law enforced in Saudi Arabia, the Saudis and other gulf monarchies fear the group because of its broad organization, its mainstream appeal and its calls for elections".

 Designation as a terrorist organization

-Countries and organizations below have officially listed the Muslim Brotherhood as a terrorist organization.
+Countries and organizations below have listed the Muslim Brotherhood as a terrorist organization.